CanadianBeaver/AwesomeGuns/README.md

 #Awesome Guns

 This is a mod for the [OpenXcom game](http://openxcom.org).
-Current state: almost done (improve the images and articles).
+Current state: almost done.
 [Read more...](https://canadianbeaver.github.io/AwesomeGuns)

 ###Why am I doing it?